amirkode/trabas/README.md

 # Trabas - an HTTP Tunneling Tool
 > This project is still under initial development.
 A breaking change might happen anytime.
 Please, use it while watching for the latest update.

-Trabas is an (ngrok-like inspired) HTTP tunneling written in Rust utilizing standard TCP connection for data exchange.
+Trabas is an (ngrok-like inspired) HTTP tunneling tool utilizing standard TCP connection for data exchange.
 It offers simplicity for basic tunneling usage through an _easy-to-use_ All-in-One CLI.
 Find out more below!

 ## Features
 - Basic HTTP Tunneling.